Logo

 Our Dallas car accident lawyers can’t file a claim if we don’t know which insurance company to file with, so we will also have to request a copy of the truck driver’s liability insurance policy.
 We will review it to determine how much coverage is available and if you are entitled to compensation.

-When a negligent truck driver causes an accident, they have failed in their duty.
+When negligent truck drivers cause trucking accidents, they have failed in their duty.
 It is their responsibility to drive with care.
 By causing an accident, they have created a chain reaction of events that can leave you severely injured and struggling to recover.

 Depending on the situation, you may be entitled to recover financial compensation.
 Examples of the compensation you may be entitled to include: